fachriza0/portofolio/README.md

 - Commited Portofolio V2.
 Mobile-friendly and minor changes.
 - Footer on the way, change contact into footer.
 - Change image
-- Website completed, new design and interactivity soon.
+- Website completed, new design and interactivity soon, and a logo.